Dizbdeedee/gmdebug/README.md

 - Your game/server may freeze when the debugger does not shutdown cleanly, or in other scenarios (due to blocking named pipes)
 - Breakpoints in top level init files will not fire
-- Currently, catching gui exceptions is extremely performance taxing
+- Can't catch exceptions that occur before the addon has loaded

+Please report any other issues or weirdness you run into when using gmdebug.
+I've only been able to test my own use cases so far, so anything you report would be greatly appreciated.

 ## Usage

-Do not run this on a public facing server, or with addons and lua code you do not trust.
-This debugger is intended for use to inspect your own code, and protecting against malicous actors is not a high priority for this project
+Do not run this on a public facing server.
+This debugger is for testing purposes only.

 ### Install from vsix